 Surviving a city summer in an apartment without AC is truly a testament to a New Yorker’s grit and creativity.

-The city's health department warned residents to seek out places with air-conditioning as a heat wave recently hit the city, bringing oppressive humidity and temperatures above 90 degrees.
+The city warned residents to seek out places with air-conditioning as a heat wave hits the city, bringing oppressive humidity and “feels like” temperatures above 100 degrees.

 Officials stress that central air is the most efficient way to stay cool, but what if you don’t have it?
 We have some tips that might help ease the pain.